 Atlantis is like Disneyland with fish!

-Also on Paradise Island is a yoga ashram and a picturesque honeymoon style resort called “The One and Only”.
+Paradise Island is a yoga ashram and a picturesque honeymoon style resort called “The One and Only”.

 Lynden Pindling International Airport is the main airport for the Bahamas, just 16 kilometres west of the city.
 There are daily services to major cities in the United States, Canada, and the United Kingdom.
 Additional and frequent flights connect with the other parts of the Caribbean.